krzysztofMSU/Data-Visualization-Final-Project/_posts/2019-05-05-welcome-to-jekyll.markdown

 Next, we will move out of the solar system to see all the planets and our Sun.

 Sun is the largest and as we move away from it, we see all the planets in order.
-In this 3D visualization (here only the screenshot of it) we can see Earth as a tiny dot, the third object from the Sun.
+In this screenshot (below) of the 3D visualization also generated with [blender](https://www.blender.org/), we can see Earth as a small ball, the second object from the Sun (mercury is very small and not visible at this scale).
 Here our focus is on the size of planets and the distances between planets are arbitrary to focus our attention on their sizes.
-We don’t show moons here, as they would be too small to see them with this too scale visualization.
-To see a different angle of the planets we can rotate them around the Sun.
+We don’t show moons here, as they would be too small to see them at this scale.
+To see a different angle of the planets we can rotate them around the Sun in [blender](https://www.blender.org/).

 ![](https://github.com/krzysztofMSU/data-visualization-final-project/blob/gh-pages/_assets/_images/size_solar_system_new.png?raw=true)